 Firms must assess on an ongoing basis whether they hold sufficient capital to cover all material risks, including interest rate risk in the banking book (IRRBB), market risk, operational risk, concentration risk, group risk, pension obligation risk, and foreign currency lending to unhedged retail and SME borrowers

-Firms must implement stress testing and scenario analysis as integral components of c
+Firms must implement stress testing and scenario analysis as integral components of capital planning

 What You Need To Do